williamchan/williamchan.github.io/_posts/2013-03-04-simple-scala-habits-saved-us-on-launch.md

 For example, to achieve null-safety, we avoided calling Option.get like the plague.
 Scala allows you to access objects that might or might have been instantiated with map, or match, or for-comprehension.
 That one habit is responsible for the rarity of NPEs for us.

 Secondly, we relied on type-safety as much as possible.
 If branching on the state of something to determine which logic path to execute, we got specific with types.
 It’s a beautiful thing to be able to write a lot of code and feel confident that if it compiles, then it likely works.

-(Code examples of these simple Scala habits can be found in [this presentation](http://www.slideshare.net/willchan83/scala-at-egraphs-sept-2012).)